Introduction: Annealing Carbon Steels

 - The first method of slow cooling is to quench in some kind of insulating medium.
 This holds the heat and prevents it from dissipating too quickly.
 Dry sand and vermiculite are common insulating mediums.

 - Another method is forge cooling.
-If you are using a gas forge, simply close the doors and turn the forge off with the steel still inside it.
+If you are using a gas forge as the heat source, simply close the doors and turn the forge off with the steel still inside it.
 The forge takes a long time to cool off and this is often a long enough period to achieve an annealed state.

 - The third option is the most expensive, and requires a programmable, temperature controlled kiln.
 If you have the resources, a piece of equipment like this can really make your projects go smoothly.
 Simply dial the machine in and let it bring the temp down over the proper time.